These are the best homemade biscuits, ever.

 Before you think you’re about to start baking, put the whole tray in the freezer for 10 minutes.

 Can you freeze unbaked biscuits?

 Yes!
 You sure can!

-If you are a think ahead kind of person, you could flash freeze your biscuits separated on this sheet pan, and then store in an air-tight bag to use when you are ready.
+If you are a think-ahead kind of person, you could flash-freeze your biscuits separated on this sheet pan, and then store them in an air-tight bag to use when you are ready.